Soul Music at the Woodstock Bookfest

 Otis Redding and Wilson Pickett had similar beginnings.
 Both were born in the South, to sharecropper parents.
 Both first sang in the church.
 And of course, both eventually left Gospel music.
 The era of soul music was relatively brief: it lasted about a decade, from 1961 to the early 70s.
 Disco destroyed the careers of just about all the soul singers.

-Otis wrote "Respect," but as he said at the Monterey Pop concert – perhaps his greatest single performance – "A girl stole this song for me."
+Otis wrote "Respect," but as he said at the Monterey Pop concert – perhaps his greatest single performance – "A girl stole this song from me."
 Aretha came up with the idea of spelling out "respect," which transformed the song.
 That was 1967.

 Otis played the Fillmore West several times, and Janis Joplin would sit in the very first row.
 Sam Andrew, the guitarist for Big Brother & the Holding Company, said that Janis wanted to be Otis.